Skip to table of contents

 • Students attend the University of Oklahoma to learn and grow intellectually.

-• Academic assignments exist to learn and grow intellectually and grades exist to show how fully the goal is attained.
+• Academic assignments exist to learn and grow intellectually, and grades exist to show how fully the goal is attained.

 • A student’s academic work and grades should result from the student’s own effort to learn and grow.
 Academic work completed any other way is pointless, and grades obtained any other way are fraudulent.